 Such statements are based on our current expectations and projections about future events.
-Such statements speak only as of the date of this presentation and are subject to a number of risks, uncertainties and assumptions, including, but not limited to, those risks relating to the ability to conduct or complete clinical studies on expected timelines, to demonstrate the specificity, safety, efficacy or potential health benefits of our product candidates, potential health benefits, if any, of changes in levels of biomarkers, the severity and duration of health care precautions given the COVID-19 pandemic, any unanticipated impacts of the pandemic on our business operations, including those described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, as supplemented by the section entitled "Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2021, and future reports to be filed with the SEC.
-The foregoing sets forth many, but not all, of the factors that could cause actual results to differ from expectations in any forward-looking statements and events discussed in this presentation are inherently uncertain and may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+Such statements speak only as of the date of this presentation and are subject to a number of risks, uncertainties and assumptions, including, but not limited to, those risks relating to the ability to conduct or complete clinical studies on expected timelines, to demonstrate the specificity, safety, efficacy or potential health benefits of our product candidates, potential health benefits, if any, of changes in levels of biomarkers, the severity and duration of health care precautions given the COVID-19 pandemic, any unanticipated impacts of the pandemic on our business operations, including those described in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020 and future reports to be filed with the SEC.
+The foregoing sets forth many, but not all, of the factors that could cause actual results to differ from expectations in any forward-looking statement.
+In light of these risks, uncertainties and assumptions, the forward-looking statements and events discussed in this presentation are inherently uncertain and may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 Accordingly, you should not rely upon forward-looking statements as predictions of future events.
 Except as required by law, we disclaim any intention or responsibility for updating or revising any forward-looking statements contained in this presentation.
 For further information regarding these and other risks related to our business, investors should consult our filings with the SEC, which are available on the SEC's website at www.sec.gov.